-To date, this year the Company has had approximately 2 asbestos- related cases dismissed without any payment.
-As with any litigation matter, there can be no guarantee the Company will be able to successfully defend or settle any pending litigation.
+To date this year the Company has had approximately 2 asbestos- related cases dismissed without any payment and has settled no asbestos-related case for a de minimus value.
+However, there can be no assurance the Company will be able to successfully defend or settle any pending litigation.